Bronwyn Harch

 Bronwyn Harch (born Bronwyn Christensen in 1969) is an Australian data scientist.

 Early life and education

 Harch comes from a farming family in the rural Lockyer Valley, west of Brisbane.

 Career

 She has worked with initiatives with government and industry, predominantly in the environmental and agricultural sectors.
 These large-scale projects combined statistical expertise with the expertise of scientists from other parts of CSIRO as well as universities, government and industry.
 The projects were initiated to address environmental issues, for example monitoring the ecological health of waterways in one of Australia's most populous regions, south-east Queensland.
 At CSIRO, she contributed to statistical design for landscape-scale sampling protocols and monitoring programs, and spatio-temporal statistical modelling of agri-environmental systems.
 She moved to Queensland University of Technology in 2014 having held senior positions in CSIRO.

+Harch served as interim Queensland Chief Scientist from October 2022 until Kerrie Wilson was appointed to the role in early August 2023.